Jamie Uys: Career

-Jamie Uys's most financially successful and well-known film is The Gods Must Be Crazy, a comedy first released in 1980.
+His most financially successful and best-known film is The Gods Must Be Crazy, a comedy first released in 1980.

 The film features a San hunter/gatherer named N!xau in the lead role.
-Its plot concerns a Coca-Cola bottle that was thrown out of an airplane, fell into the Kalahari Desert and was found by a San tribe.
-As this was the only "modern" object in their world, it led to strife and it was decided that the bottle had to be returned to the Gods, who must have sent it in the first place.
+The story starts with a Coca-Cola bottle that was thrown out of an airplane, fell into the Kalahari Desert and was found by a San tribe.
+As this was the only "modern" object in their world, it led to fights before it was decided that the bottle had to be returned to the Gods, who must have sent it in the first place.
 The character played by N!xau was given the task to return it.

-The movie generated extensive word-of-mouth success in Europe, Japan and North America, with the movie rights initially being sold to 45 countries.
+The movie generated extensive word-of-mouth success in Europe, Japan and North America, with the movie rights later being sold to 45 countries.
 It spawned a less successful sequel, The Gods Must Be Crazy II.

-Uys had earlier made another film set substantially in the Kalahari Desert: Lost in the Desert, which tells the story of 8-year-old Dirkie Hayes's efforts to survive in the desert after surviving a plane crash, whilst his father Anton mounts increasingly desperate efforts to find him.
-As well as directing the film, Jamie Uys also played the part of Anton, and his son Wynand Uys played the part of Dirkie.
+Uys also made the film Lost in the Desert, which tells the story of 8-year-old Dirkie Hayes's efforts to survive in the desert after surviving a plane crash, whilst his father Anton mounts increasingly desperate efforts to find him.

+As well as directing the film, Uys also played the part of Anton, and his son Wynand Uys played the part of Dirkie.
 Some early sources and credits name the director and actor of Anton's part as Jamie Hayes, and name Wynand Uys as Dirkie Hayes, but the relatively recent DVD release of the movie is attributed to their real names.

 Uys's other well-known film was Funny People in 1977, which was a comedy in the same genre as Candid Camera in the United States, putting unsuspecting people in embarrassing positions.
 These included a talking postbox, with the voice of a man claiming to be trapped inside, who asks a passerby for help.
 When the passerby returns with his friends, the 'talking' postbox is silent, and his friends accuse him of being drunk.

 The sequel, Funny People II, was released in 1983, and features a young Arnold Vosloo who later found fame in Hollywood.

+Awards

+In 1981 Uys received the Grand Prix at the Festival International du Film de Comedie of Vevey for The Gods Must Be Crazy, and in 1974 he received the Golden Globe for best documentary for Animals Are Beautiful People.